reonardoleis/hello/README.md

 - **Basic Chat:** Users can connect to the Hello service using a TCP client and engage in real-time chat with others.
 - **Chat Rooms:** Users can create and join rooms to chat with others in a more organized manner.
 - **Password Protection:** Enhance the security of chat rooms by implementing password protection.
+- **Member List:** Display a list of members within a chat room.
+-
 ## Future Roadmap

-The Hello service is actively under development, and we have exciting features planned for the future releases:
+hello is actively under development, and we have exciting features planned for the future releases:
-- **Member List:** Display a list of members within a chat room for better visibility and user management.

 - **Voice Chat:** Explore the integration of voice chat capabilities to enable richer communication experiences.

 ## Getting Started